Giully314/Gargantua/README.md

 CppCon 2016: Jason Jurecka “Game engine using STD C++ 11": https://youtu.be/8AjRD6mU96s

+Physics:
 https://gafferongames.com/categories/game-physics/

+STD containers, custom containers and iterators:
+https://www.internalpointers.com/post/writing-custom-iterators-modern-cpp
 Mathieu Ropert “This Videogame Programmer Used the STL and You Will Never Guess What Happened Next”: https://youtu.be/6hC9IxqdDDw

-Custom Containers and iterators: https://www.internalpointers.com/post/writing-custom-iterators-modern-cpp

 Graphics: